juliandwain/juliandwain.github.io/_pages/cv.md

   - Planning and schedule of a tutorial, content selection and visualization
 - **Additive Manufacturing Project** at the [Chair of Machine Elements (FZG)](https://www.mw.tum.de/en/fzg/home/) and the [Chair of Micro Technology and Medical Device Technology](https://www.mw.tum.de/en/mimed/startseite/) of the Technical University of Munich, *05/2018 - 07/2018*
   - Design and manufacturing of a planetary gear in teams of 3
-  - Introduction to manufacturing using additve manufacturing techniques
+  - Introduction to manufacturing using additive manufacturing techniques
   - Presentation of manufacturing steps, possible optimizations, and time schedule
 - **Participation at the Tutorsystem** during Undergraduate Studies at the Department of Mechanical Engineering of the Technical University of Munich, *10/2016 - 07/2017*
   - Various lectures in awareness, communication, presentation techniques, teamwork, time management, and feedback